Kinship Verification through a Forest Neural Network: Proposed Method

 \subsection{Deatails of Training Forest Graph Network}

-~ Owing to the diversity of information on face components and the hypothesis that human beings investigate people's similarity through face components, a Forest Neural Network (FNN) is recommended.
-It has operators and computations like graph neural networks, except that it contains separate graphs.
+~ Given the rich information of facial components and the hypothesis that people assess others' similarity through them, we recommend the Forest Neural Network (FNN) to process this information for family relationships.
+It has operators and computations similar to those in graph neural networks, but it uses separate graphs.
 This paper uses a kind of GCN known as Residual Gated Graph Convnets~\cite{bresson2017residual} shown in Fig.~\ref{fig:vertex}.
-Since every graph in our FNN contains only two nodes of parent and child nodes, computations of every graph in FNN are simplified as follows:
+GCN is the basic type of GNN and performs message passing and neighborhood aggregation using the same operations as GNN, except that it uses convolution to propagate information across nodes.
+Since every graph in our FNN contains only two parent and child nodes, the message-passing mechanism between parent and child nodes of every graph in FNN is simplified as follows:

-Every node has its feature vector: Some operations are performed on the initial feature vector, X, after updating, called the hidden feature vector, \textbf{h} or the hidden representation.
-The hidden representations of parent and child nodes are \textbf{$h_p$} and \textbf{$h_c$}, respectively.
+The nodes and edges of the graphs have their own feature vectors and are updated iteratively according to their respective equations.
+Every node’s initial feature vector is denoted as X, and after updating, it is referred to as the hidden feature vector, \textbf{h}, or the hidden representation.
+The hidden representations of parent and child nodes are denoted as \textbf{$h_p$} and \textbf{$h_c$}, respectively.

-Every Edge of the Residual Gated Graph ConvNet also contains a feature vector, \textbf{$e^x$}, as the initial edge vector and, after updating, called \textbf{$e^h$}.
+The initial feature vector of each edge is denoted \textbf{$e^x$} and after updating, it is referred to as \textbf{$e^h$}.

-The hidden representations, \textbf{$h_p$} and \textbf{$h_c$}, for parent and child nodes are calculated by Eq.~\ref{eq:hidden-vertex}.
-All equations are written for the parent nodes, and the child nodes are alike.
+The hidden representations, \textbf{$h_p$} and \textbf{$h_c$}, for parent and child nodes are updated by Eq.~\ref{eq:hidden-vertex}.
+All equations are written for the parent nodes at layer $l+1$, and the child nodes are alike.

-In Eq.~\ref{eq:hidden-vertex},~$h^0_p=x_p$, $h^0_c=x_c$, and f is an activation function like ReLU. $\eta (e_p)$ is the gate term weighing the amount of information exchanged among the parent node and its neighbor, the child node, and calculated in Eq.~\ref{eq:gate-term}
+In Eq.~\ref{eq:hidden-vertex},~$h^0_p=x_p$, $h^0_c=x_c$; $h^l_p$ and $h^l_c$ are the current parent and child representations; the matrices A, and B are learnable parameters, and f is an activation function like ReLU.
+The operation $\bigodot$ is the element-wise (Hadamard) product.
+The gate term~$\eta (e_p)$ weighs the amount of information exchanged between the parent node and its neighbor, the child node.
+Namely, it controls the amount of information passed from the neighboring node and calculated in Eq.~\ref{eq:gate-term}.
+The residual connection $h^{\l}_{p}+...$ helps preserve information from previous layers.